Skin Allergy Testing

 - Red, inflamed skin

-SKIN ALLERGY TESTING AT ADV IN FULLERTON: IDENTIFYING THE TRIGGER
+SKIN ALLERGY TESTING AT ADVANCED SKINCARE: IDENTIFYING THE TRIGGER

 A dermatological patch test does not involve needles or pain.
 The test is performed by taping tiny, round patches infused with various skin allergens on your back.
 The patch test is left in place for 48 hours so there is sufficient exposure to the substances for a reaction to occur.
 After 48 hours, the first reading is taken by our dermatologist at ADV.
 Another diagnostic reading is taken after a subsequent 24 to 48 hours.
 The entire procedure is simple to perform, and involves three appointments at our clinic over a week’s time.
 An accurate identification of the substances triggering an unpleasant, uncomfortable skin reaction can help you avoid those substances in the future and improve your quality of life.